MarcinOrlowski/trans-tool/docs/checks/brackets.md

 ## Description ##

 `Brackets` ensures all brackets that are found opened in the string are also closed and there's no unpaired bracket left.

-## Command line options ##

-No dedicated command line options for this validator.

 ## Configuration file ##